Red Genesis ($R3D) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Red Genesis Historical Price

-According to the latest data gathered on Red Genesis live price page, the current price of Red Genesis is 0USD.
-The circulating supply of Red Genesis($R3D) is 986.17M $R3D , giving it a market capitalization of $17.75K.
+According to the latest data gathered on Red Genesis live price page, the current price of Red Genesis is 0.00001987USD.
+The circulating supply of Red Genesis($R3D) is 986.17M $R3D , giving it a market capitalization of $19.71K.

 The Red Genesis Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $R3D based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.